 - Qaen to the south of Jaam, includes “Ahangaran” peak, 2877 meters above the sea level

 - Makran is extended from Zabol to Bam Posht.
 The highest peak in this region is called Taftan, inactive volcano, which stands in the southeast of Iran with an altitude of 4050 meters above the sea level.

-Highest Mountains in Iran
+Highest Mountain Peaks in Iran